-“There’s rosemary, that’s for remembrance.
+Rosemary is the last of this useful herbs list.
+“There's rosemary, that's for remembrance.
 Pray you, love, remember.”
-Shakespeare’s Hamlet famous quote.
+Shakespeare's Hamlet famous quote.
 Rosemary is a wonderful gift to give to someone who has had a loved one pass away.
-They make beautiful topiary that you can train yourself, or simply purchase one, like this one from Amazon.
+They make beautiful topiary that you can train yourself, or simply purchase one.

 Rosemary is considered a tender perennial which means you will need to bring it indoors for the winter.
 However, in warmer climates, rosemary can get quite large and if so, the stems make very nice and fragrant skewers for vegetables, shrimp or scallops on the grill.

 Rosemary's flexible younger branches make wonderful tiny wreaths.
 Great for place settings and accents in the table.
 Even simple rosemary sprigs on a white napkin can look pretty chic, or how about adding one to a cocktail.

 That's the last of my list today but there are really so many useful herbs to grow.